opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### **3.5.4 Decision:**

-Because of the limited distributed nature of Kibana sever and added effort to develop a stable scheduling mechanism as part of Kibana server plugin, we need  to eliminate option ***3.5.1. ***Though ***3.5.3*** would be an idle choice to go with, lack of core functionality (to generate PDFs) as Java/Kotlin binding prohibits to go with that approach. ***3.5.2 ***allows to reuse existing libraries and plugin extensions, and would be the choice of implementation.
+Because of the limited distributed nature of OpenSearch Dashboards sever and added effort to develop a stable scheduling mechanism as part of OpenSearch Dashboards server plugin, we need  to eliminate option ***3.5.1. ***Though ***3.5.3*** would be an idle choice to go with, lack of core functionality (to generate PDFs) as Java/Kotlin binding prohibits to go with that approach. ***3.5.2 ***allows to reuse existing libraries and plugin extensions, and would be the choice of implementation.

 ## 4. Detail Design